 The Food and Nutrition major at UA satisfies part of the requirements that lead to the registered dietitian credential: a Bachelor’s degree and a didactic program in dietetics Verification Statement.

 Read more about becoming a dietitian at eatright.org and then click on the "Student" tab.

 Once a student has been admitted as a student at UA and when basic requirements have been completed, the student must submit a DPD Declaration Form.

 To complete and meet all the DPD requirements for a Verification Statement, a student:

 - Must maintain an overall GPA of 3.0 or higher.

-- Must make a B- or higher in all DPD Professional courses (NHM designated and BER 345)
+- Must make a B- or higher in all DPD Professional courses (NHM designated and BER 345) or equivalent

 - Must make a C- or higher in all “DPD Science courses” and PY 101 (or equivalent)

 - Must complete the courses required for the DPD